risk-first/website/menagerie/Complexity-Risk.md

 Therefore, [Feature Creep](https://en.wikipedia.org/wiki/Feature_creep) (or [Gold Plating](https://en.wikipedia.org/wiki/Gold_plating_(software_engineering))) is a failure to observe this basic equation:  instead of considering this trade off, you're building every feature possible.
 This has an impact on **Complexity Risk**, which in turn impacts [Communication Risk](Communication-Risk) and also [Schedule Risk](Schedule-Risk).

 Sometimes, feature-creep happens because either managers feel they need to keep their staff busy, or the staff decide on their own that they need to [keep themselves busy](Agency-Risk).
+But now, we can see that basically this boils down to bad risk management.

 > "Perfection is Achieved Not When There Is Nothing More to Add, But When There Is Nothing Left to Take Away" - Antoine de Saint-Exupery